NeuroTechX/ntx_slack_archive/eegdata.md

  >They have an external sensor API that it may be possible to plug Muse or other EEG systems into: <https://github.com/google/science-journal/blob/master/api/ScienceJournalApi/README-api.md>

+11/2/2017 3:36 PM

+ **dano** :

+ >Putting myself on the email address.
+Good to hear something from Sapien Labs.
+This could be really cool.